Gig worker: Gender disparities

+The gig economy is ostensibly less gender-segregated worldwide than the traditional labor market.
+However, women across the world continue to protest against gender gaps such as lower wages and working hours and the lack of flexibility.
+The COVID-19 pandemic highlighted the need for worker protections for women who work in the gig economy for supplemental income.

 Gender and type of work

-Gig work has witnessed similar gendered division that exist within traditional work.
+Gig work has witnessed a similar gendered division that exist within traditional work.
 The platform economy has particularly attracted female service providers due to the flexibility it offers.
 For example, 80% of women on DoorDash said that flexibility is the main reason they pursue gig work.
 One reason for this is that many women need to balance work with familial responsibilities and are therefore more likely than men to participate in gig work due to scheduling reasons.
+For many women, platform-based food delivery work also provides an opportunity monetize previously unpaid domestic skills like food shopping.

+Platform-based work is also highly segregated by gender.
+Men in the gig economy typically perform traditionally male tasks, most notably transportation.
+A study in Australia found that the most common task for male gig workers was driving, particularly for Uber.
+Women, on the other hand, tend to perform traditionally female tasks like food shopping, care work, cleaning, and creative jobs like graphic design and writing tasks.

-However, there has been a recent rise in women joining the delivery economy.
-Women now make up just under half of the delivery people on the Uber Eats platform.
+There has also been a recent rise in women joining the delivery economy.
+Women now make up just under half of the delivery people on the Uber Eats platform and DoorDash now reports that 58% of their delivery drivers are women.
 Aside from the flexibility, women tend to prefer delivery work to ride-sharing work because of safety concerns in being a female driver in ride-sharing services.
-There has been various accounts of sexual harassment claims filed by female Uber drivers.
-Safety concerns contribute to the type of gig work female workers may choose to engage in.
+There have been various accounts of sexual harassment claims filed by female Uber drivers.